lucashbatista/bikeshare/readme_findings.md

 2. Why would casual riders buy Cyclistic annual memberships?

+Riders would take more advantage of the annual membership when minute riders ride more than 15min in a month.
-Because some of those people are using the service to go to work and spending more than 15 minutes on the bike.
+Because some of those people are using the bikeshare service to go to work and spending more than 15 minutes on the bike.
 Advertise to the riders that start at the stations from 7-9am and from 4-7pm.

 [FIND OUT THE TIME OF THE TRIP FOR CASUAL MEMBERS.]